 - Hypotension, and profound sedation, coma or respiratory depression may result if morphine sulfate extended-release tablets are used concomitantly with other CNS depressants (e.g., sedatives, anxiolytics, hypnotics, neuroleptics, muscle relaxants, other opioids).

-- Patients with brain tumors or increased intracranial pressure are susceptible to the intracranial effects of CO2 retention.
-Morphine sulfate extended-release tablets may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
+- Morphine sulfate may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
 Opioids may also obscure the clinical course in a patient with a head injury.
 Avoid the use of morphine sulfate extended-release tablets in patients with impaired consciousness or coma.

 - Avoid the use of morphine sulfate extended-release tablets in patients with GI obstruction.
-Morphine sulfate extended-release tablets may cause spasm of the sphincter of Oddi.
+Morphine sulfate may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in the serum amylase.

 - Morphine may aggravate convulsions in patients with convulsive disorders, and may induce or aggravate seizures in some clinical settings.

-- Avoid use of mixed opioid agonist/antagonist analgesics in patients who have received or are receiving morphine sulfate extended-release tablets, as they may precipitate withdrawal symptoms.
+- Use of a mixed opioid agonist/antagonist analgesics in patients who have received or are receiving morphine sulfate as they may precipitate withdrawal symptoms.

-- Morphine sulfate extended-release tablets may impair the mental or physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery.
+- Morphine sulfate may impair the mental or physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery.

-- Serious adverse reactions may include addiction, abuse, and misuse, life-threatening respiratory depression, neonatal opioid withdrawal syndrome, interactions with other CNS depressants, hypotensive effect, gastrointestinal effects, seizures, apnea, respiratory arrest, circulatory depression, hypotension tachycardia, bradycardia, shock and anaphylaxis.
+- Serious adverse reactions may include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension tachycardia, bradycardia, seizures, shock and anaphylaxis.

 - The most common adverse effects are constipation, dizziness, sedation, nausea, vomiting, sweating, dysphoria and euphoric mood.